fukurosan/Trassel/docs/layout.md

 ## How it works

-The layout engine uses layout components to compute node positions either statically or through a simplified [velocity verlet](https://en.wikipedia.org/wiki/Verlet_integration) numerical method.
+The layout engine uses layout components to compute node positions either statically or incrementally through a simplified [velocity verlet](https://en.wikipedia.org/wiki/Verlet_integration) numerical method.
 Layout components can produce a variety of effects on nodes, such as pull certain nodes closer together, pull them apart, prevent collisions, form patterns, and much more.
 Trassel comes with a number of different components that fill a majority of use cases, but you can also develop your own components and apply them to your layout.

 There are two types of components: dynamic and static.
 Dynamic components are force-directed, and will affect nodes by updated their `.vx` and .`vy` values (velocity).
 Static layouts affect nodes' `.fx` and `.fy` coordinates (fixed), ignoring velocity and only requiring a single update to produce an optimal position.
 The two types of components are able to operate side by side in the layout.